zeevgoshen/AutoComplete_CSharp_React_CitiesCSV/README.md

 1. Cypress is used for testing the client, launch test runner command - "npx cypress open"

-2. De-bounce should be considered as a way to reduce api calls.
+2. De-bounce is used to reduce api calls.

-3. Other client side caching strategies rather than useState can be considered.
+3. Other client side caching strategies can be considered.

+***** Most testing was done manually/unit testing and debugging.